Implement Dependency Firewall with OPA policies

 -

-Save your configuration
+Save your configuration.

-Step 3: Fetch Packages and View Violations
+Step 3: Fetch packages and view violations

-- Navigate to your upstream proxy registry in Harness
+- Navigate to your upstream proxy registry in Harness.

-- Go to the Dependency Firewall tab
+- Go to the Dependency Firewall tab.

-requests 2.31.0) - Upstream Proxy: The proxy registry name (e.g.,
+requests 2.31.0). - Upstream Proxy: The proxy registry name (for example,

-pythonproxy) - Status: Either
+pythonproxy). - Status: Either

-WarningorBlockeddepending on your enforcement mode and policy violations - Evaluated At: Timestamp of when the evaluation occurred
+WarningorBlockeddepending on your enforcement mode and policy violations. - Evaluated At: Timestamp of when the evaluation occurred.

 To see detailed information about policy violations:

-WarningorBlockedstatus - The Violation Details panel will display:
+WarningorBlockedstatus. - The Violation Details panel displays: